makrem88/FullStack_Akrem_Dridi/README.md

    The frontend development server should now be running on `http://localhost:3000`.

-## Screenshots
+## Screenshots (NO ScreenShots for now)

 ![Home Page](screenshots/home.png)
 ![Product Page](screenshots/product.png)

-Notes
+##Notes <br/>
-The backend has been tested and all tests pass.
+- The backend has been tested and all tests pass. <br/>
-The frontend was developed within a 3-hour timeframe and has not been fully tested.
+- The frontend was developed within a 3-hour timeframe and has not been fully tested.
 It includes many features, but more testing is needed.
 Test scripts for some features have been added.